- Brand name

 Tell your doctor as soon as possible if you have any problems while taking Sensipar, even if you do not think the problems are connected with the medicine or are not listed in this leaflet.

 Like other medicines, Sensipar may cause side effects.
 Some side effects may be serious and need medical attention.
 Other side effects are minor and are likely to be temporary.

 Sensipar lowers your calcium level.
-If calcium levels become too low, you might get hypocalcaemia.
+If calcium levels become too low, you may have signs of low calcium.

-Signs of hypocalcaemia include numbness or tingling around the mouth, muscle aches or cramps and seizures.
+Signs of low calcium may include numbness or tingling around the mouth, muscle aches or cramps and seizures.
 If you have any of these symptoms, you should tell your doctor straight away.
 People with kidney disease not requiring dialysis are at increased risk of developing hypocalcaemia.

 Ask your doctor, nurse or pharmacist to answer any questions you may have.

 If any of the following happens, stop taking Sensipar and go straight to the hospital, as you may need urgent medical attention:

 - Skin rash over a large area of the body